pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Optimized Matrix Multiplication Performance*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By optimizing matrix multiplication, we achieve a significant performance boost.
-On the AWS c7a.32xlarge instance, the optimized implementation achieves approximately **500 GFLOPS**, which represents more a 20x increase over the naive approach.
-This performance gain demonstrates the effectiveness of optimization techniques in harnessing the full computational power of modern hardware.
+Our approach employs three key strategies: dividing matrices into cache-friendly blocks, further subdividing into efficiently processable tiles, and using loop unrolling for parallel operations.
+These techniques work together to ensure optimal data availability and CPU resource utilization.

-This exploration into optimized matrix multiplication illustrates how strategic algorithmic improvements can dramatically enhance performance, providing a solid foundation for further exploration and learning in high-performance computing.
+On the AWS c7a.32xlarge instance, this optimized implementation achieves approximately **500 GFLOPS**, representing more than a *20x increase* over the naive approach.
+This dramatic improvement stems from better use of the CPU's cache hierarchy, reduced memory access times, and increased instruction-level parallelism.
+While further scalar optimizations are possible, we're approaching the limits of what can be achieved without leveraging more advanced hardware features.
+The next step in boosting performance is to utilize vectorized operations, which we'll explore in the following section.

 Vectorized Matrix Multiplication
 --------------------------------